ReconJSON/ReconJSON/Service.md

 The `Service` object has the following attributes defined:
 * `type`* - MUST be the type of object.
 In this case, `Service`
+* `active` - MUST be the Boolean variable representing whether this service is active or not. `true` for active, `false` for inactive.
+If this value is not set, the service SHOULD be assumed to be be active.
 * `protocol` - MUST be the protocol by which this `Service` communicates
 * `banner` - MUST be the banner that identifies this `Service`
 * `serviceDescriptors` - MUST be a key-value pairing of the `name` of a certain `ServiceDescriptor` IN THE PLURAL to a list of these objects (even if there is only one ServiceDescriptor).
 This allows a user to quickly access only the `ServiceDescriptor` desired.